 We suggest that young riders are at least 6 years old for lessons although the parent usually knows the concentration span and stamina of the young rider better than myself so this only a recommendation.
 Lead rides can be any age so long as the person is able to sit up.
 Lead rides can be combined with a lesson and will be charged at the lesson rate not lead ride price.

 What do I need to wear/bring?

 Ideally you need to wear long comfortable trousers (preferably not jeans - they can pinch when riding), heeled closed toe footwear (both of which you don't mind getting dirty) and warm clothing if it is the colder months of the year.
 A full drink bottle in the warmer months is handy to have with you too.
 There is drinkable water at the paddocks if your bottle needs refilling.

 What payment options are available?

 Cash or internet banking is best.
-For internet banking please contact me for the details.
+For internet banking please contact us for the details.
 I do not have EFTPOS.

 What happens in wet weather?

 Generally it is best to get in touch with us to see what the weather is doing at our base on Court Road and if planned sessions are going ahead.
 If the ground conditions are unsuitable to ride in the arena/paddocks then we head out on a road ride.
 If the weather is unsafe to ride then the lesson will be postponed.